 When the Human Genome Project started in 1990 there were fewer than 100 genes associated with human diseases.
 The first genetic mutation (for Huntington’s disease) was identified in 1986, just a few years before the Project started.
-After more than a decade of technological innovation and about $3.8 billion, a team of scientists across more than forty research sites succeeded . . . → Read More: Patients, Patents, and Profits in a Genomic Age
+After more than a decade of technological innovation and about $3.8 billion, a team of scientists across more than forty research sites succeeded in mapping the entire sequence of human DNA.
+The project completed two years ahead of schedule in 2003, enabling scientists to sequence the more than 3 billion subunits of the . . . → Read More: Patients, Patents, and Profits in a Genomic Age

 I’m pleased to have written a guest editorial for KomenWatch about the recent scandal involving the Komen organization.

 KomenWatch (www.komenwatch.org) is a public service website aimed at “sharing information and generating critical discussion about the largest breast cancer fundraiser in the world, Susan G. Komen for the Cure®.”
 The KomenWatch website includes a large, searchable database of news sources and other articles that highlight public concerns about the Komen organization and/or its role in contributing to the splintering of the breast cancer movement and to the overt commercialization . . . → Read More: “The Emperor Has No Clothes”: Komen for the Cure Exposed